Does Pet Insurance Cover Bloodwork?

 Evaluate your budget and risk tolerance

 If you can afford unexpected bloodwork costs and prefer lower monthly premiums, skip the wellness plan.
-Choose wellness coverage if you prefer predictable monthly costs and want to spread expenses throughout the year.
+Get pet insurance with an optional wellness coverage if you prefer predictable monthly costs and want to spread expenses throughout the year.

 Does Pet Insurance Cover Bloodwork: Bottom Line

-Pet insurance gives you financial protection for bloodwork directly related to covered accidents or illness.
+The best pet insurance provides financial protection for bloodwork directly related to covered accidents or illnesses.
 Companies like Fetch, Lemonade and MetLife include bloodwork coverage in both standard policies and wellness plans.
-That said, purchasing additional coverage for routine bloodwork only makes financial sense if the annual cost is less than your expected bloodwork expenses.
+Purchasing additional coverage for routine bloodwork only makes financial sense if the annual wellness plan cost is less than your expected bloodwork expenses.

 Is Bloodwork Covered by Pet Insurance: FAQ